rayalois22/python-journey/README.md

 ## Structure

+*The source code are available at the branches and here's the structure to guide you the tutorial
-tutorial-1: First Python Program, Hello World
+- tutorial-1: First Python Program, Hello World
-tutorial-2: OTW
+- tutorial-2: OTW

 ## References